Duct Leakage Testing

 If an HVAC system fails the duct leakage test, sometimes we can spot the issue visually.
 Obvious problems areas can be spotted where the HVAC unit meets the ductwork.
 If we are unable to locate what’s causing the leak, the owner has the option to choose a duct leakage smoke diagnostic test.
 As the ductwork is sealed, a smoke bomb is set off in front of the supply register.
 This is a quick and affordable way to identify where the leak is coming from.
 Once we find the leak, we will advise you on how to proceed and fix the leak.
 Simple solutions include electrical tape or caulk.

 At BarrierEnergy, we have over a decade of experience.
 We ensure quality reporting and satisfaction with our services.
+Contact Us with any questions you have.
+We’re based out of Santa Barbara, California, and serve most of the Southern Coastline.

 (888) 383-HERS (4377)